-This proposed Final Pretrial Order shall be emailed to Chambers at litkovitz_chambers@ohsd.uscourts.gov at least five (5) business days prior to the Final Pretrial Conference.
+This proposed Final Pretrial Order shall be emailed, in Word format, to Chambers at bowman_chambers@ohsd.uscourts.gov at least five (5) business days prior to the Final Pretrial Conference.
 It should not be filed with the Clerk's office.

-IT IS SO ORDERED.

-Karen L. Litkovitz United States Magistrate Judge
+Stephanie K. Bowman United States Magistrate Judge

 Counsel for Plaintiff

 Counsel for Defendant